copernicus-mogley/zkav.club/README.md

 If your community wants to support the work, or wants direct help with recording workflows, AV training, publishing infrastructure, or long-term archiving and metadata, reach out via the links in [Join the Club](#join-the-club).
 Support it, or hire us.
 Either way helps.

-If you’d like to pitch in, the addresses below are the simplest way.
-(We don’t do donor tracking.)
+If you’d like to pitch in, pick a chain you already use and copy/paste an address below.

 We work across ecosystems (Zcash, Ethereum, Polkadot, Filecoin).
-Use whichever is easiest.

-Pick a chain you already use, then copy/paste an address below.
+No donor tracking.

 ---